Thousands without heat, water after tornadoes kill dozens

 MAYFIELD, Ky.
-(AP) — Residents of a Kentucky town devastated by a tornado could be without heat, water and electricity in chilly temperatures for a long time, the mayor warned Monday, as officials struggled to restore services after a swarm of twisters leveled neighborhoods and killed dozens of people in five states.
+(AP) — Residents of Kentucky counties where tornadoes killed several dozen people could be without heat, water or electricity in frigid temperatures for weeks or longer, state officials warned Monday, as the toll of damage and deaths came into clearer focus in five states slammed by the swarm of twisters.

-Authorities are still tallying the devastation from Friday night’s storms, though they believe the death toll will be lower than initially feared since it appeared many more people escaped a candle factory in Mayfield, Kentucky, than first thought.
+Kentucky authorities said the sheer level of destruction was hindering their ability to tally the devastation from Friday night’s storms.
+At least 64 people were killed in the state alone, though officials believe the death toll will be lower than initially feared since it appeared many more people escaped a candle factory in Mayfield, Kentucky, than first thought.
+As searches continued for those still missing, efforts also turned to repairing the power grid, sheltering those whose homes were destroyed and delivering drinking water and other supplies.

-“This is a tough morning … but it’s ok, we’re still going to be all right,” Mayfield Mayor Kathy Stewart O’Nan said on ”CBS Mornings.”
+“We’re not going to let any of our families go homeless,” Kentucky Gov. Andy Beshear said in announcing that lodges in state parks were being used to provide shelter.

-But those who survived faced highs in the 50s and a low below freezing Monday without any utilities.
+In Mayfield, one of the hardest hit towns, those who survived faced a high in the 50s and a low below freezing Monday without any utilities.

-Kentucky was the worst-hit by far in the cluster of twisters across several states, remarkable because they came at a time of year when cold weather normally limits tornadoes.
-At least 64 people died in the state, Gov. Andy Beshear said Monday.
+Kentucky was the worst hit by far in the cluster of twisters across several states, remarkable because they came at a time of year when cold weather normally limits tornadoes.
+At least 64 people died there, Gov. Andy Beshear said Monday, offering the state’s first specific count of the dead.
 There were at least another 14 deaths in Illinois, Tennessee, Arkansas and Missouri.

-Authorities are still trying to pin down the full death toll, and the storms made door-to-door searches impossible in some places.
-“There are no doors,” said Beshear.
+Still, Beshear warned that it could take days longer to pin down the full death toll, with door-to-door searches impossible in some places.

-Over the weekend, Beshear had said that the state’s toll could exceed 100 — but he scaled that back after it appeared fewer people died in the candle factory than first thought.
+“With this amount of damage and rubble, it may be a week or even more before we have a final count on the number of lost lives,” Beshear said.

-Initially as many as 70 people were feared dead in the factory, but the company said Sunday that eight deaths were confirmed and eight remained missing, while more than 90 others had been located.
+Initially as many as 70 people were feared dead in the Mayfield Consumer Products candle factory, but the company said Sunday that eight deaths were confirmed and eight remained missing, while more than 90 others had been located.

 “Many of the employees were gathered in the tornado shelter and after the storm was over they left the plant and went to their homes,” said Bob Ferguson, a spokesman for the company.
 “With the power out and no landline they were hard to reach initially.
 We’re hoping to find more of those eight unaccounted as we try their home residences.”